wheuer/cg-animation2d/README.md

-# cg-animation2d
+# 2D Transforms and Animation
-2D Transforms and Animation
+Starter code using the HTML5 Canvas API